[UPDATED IN SEPTEMBER 2024]

 » Helipad Lounge

 To end the day, I suggest a stop at one of the most original rooftops in Kuala Lumpur.
-There are many in the city (some of them you should actually book in advance), but I ended up going to Helipad Lounge and I really enjoyed the experience.
+There are many in the city (some of them you should actually book in advance).
+I ended up going to Helipad Lounge and I really enjoyed the experience.

 This rooftop is a helipad during the day and turns into a bar after 6 pm.
 Entrance costs 100 MYR (~20€), but you get two drinks from a pre-defined drinks list.
-The atmosphere of the bar is amazing and the 360.º views of the city make it one of the most beautiful places in Kuala Lumpur.
+The atmosphere of the bar is amazing.
+Plus, the 360.º views of the city make it one of the most beautiful places in Kuala Lumpur.

 Kuala Lumpur 3 Days Itinerary – Day 3

-The third day of this Kuala Lumpur itinerary has only three sites to visit, as the time spent at each one is longer and, moreover, none of them are located in the city centre.
+The third day of this Kuala Lumpur itinerary has only three sites to visit.
+The time spent at each one is longer and none of them is located in the city centre.

 The Thean Hou Temple is probably the most amazing Chinese temple in Kuala Lumpur.
 Located about a 15-minute drive from the centre of Kuala Lumpur, this is one of the best things to do in Kuala Lumpur.

-It’s one of the largest Chinese temples in Southeast Asia, and apart from the temple itself being lovely, the views over Kuala Lumpur are jaw-dropping.
+It’s one of the largest Chinese temples in Southeast Asia.
+And, the temple itself is lovely and the views over Kuala Lumpur are jaw-dropping.
 Plus, it’s completely free to visit.

 💡 EXTRA TIP: A Grab from the city centre is relatively cheap and allows you to get to this temple much more quickly.